Cameltr/RGTSI/README.md

 Our model is trained on the irregular mask dataset provided by [Liu et al](https://arxiv.org/abs/1804.07723).
 You can download publically available Irregular Mask Dataset from their [website](http://masc.cs.gmu.edu/wiki/partialconv).

 For Structure image of datasets, we follow the [Structure flow](https://github.com/RenYurui/StructureFlow) and utlize the [RTV smooth method](http://www.cse.cuhk.edu.hk/~leojia/projects/texturesep/).Run generation function [data/Matlab/generate_structre_images.m](./data/Matlab/generate_structure_images.m) in your matlab.
-For example, if you want to generate smooth images for Places2, you can run the following code:
+For example, if you want to generate smooth images, you can run the following code:

 ```
 generate_structure_images("path to dataset root", "path to output folder");